JakubSzwajka/JakubSzwajka.github.io/_posts/2021-3-28-Todoist-Console-Client.md

 ### Why?

 This time I want to show one of the current projects I'm working on.
 It's quite simple but very usefull for me.
-It's console client for [todoist](https://todoist.com/) task managment app.
+It's console client for [todoist](https://todoist.com/) task management app.
 Whole idea comes from one reason.

 Too many open tabs in browser -> Let's close todoist -> don't look at tasks -> don't do tasks😒.